gbogard/cats-mtl-talk/slides.md

 ---

-^ Before we dig in, a few words about me:
+^ Before we dig in, I will introduce myself very quickly:

 # Bonjour ! 👋